DASARADHASAI/Banking-Management-System/README.md

 The **Banking Management System** is a Java desktop application built using Java Swing.
 It allows users to perform basic banking operations through a clean and simple graphical user interface.
 The system stores all account and transaction data in a MySQL database and uses JDBC for communication.

-This project is designed for students and beginners learning Java, databases, and GUI development.
-It shows how to connect a Java Swing interface with a relational database and implement common banking features like deposits and transfers.
-This project simulates core banking operations and demonstrates how Java desktop applications interact with relational databases using JDBC.

 ---

 ## 2. Features